Mastering the Psychological Edge: The 10 Core Commandments Of Trading

 IX.
 The Multi-Dimensional Edge: Mastering the Granular and the Grand

-X. Section Title: The Essence of Trading: Embracing Uncertainty
+X. The Essence of Trading: Embracing Uncertainty

 XI.
 The Trader's Fallacy: The Misleading Mirage